 Intellectual Property Law at Neale & Newman

-Have a great idea or invention?
-Need to protect your software, company branding, or artwork so no one else can profit off of them?
-Talk to the intellectual property law experts at Neale & Newman.
-We offer relevant advice and experience navigating U.S. patent and trademark registration procedures so you can benefit fully from your intellectual property.
+If you need to protect your intellectual property rights, talk to the intellectual property lawyers at Neale & Newman.
+We offer relevant advice and experience so that you can benefit fully from your intellectual property.
 Contact Neale & Newman or call (417) 882-9090 today for more information.